nickmvincent/cmpt120_fall2024/lecture_src/deck_10.md

 ---

-## Remembering conventions about rows and columns (120 and beyond)
+## Conventions about rows and columns (120 and beyond)

 - Should row come first or column come first?
-It’s just convention
+It’s just convention.
 - Just another human choice, like the default arguments of our Python methods, the choice of which Python keywords are “special”
 - Somebody just liked the words “for”, “if”, etc.
 - In linear algebra $A_i,j$ conventionally means the i-th row, j-th column of matrix A